David-W4220/Capstone---QLI003/README.md

 }
 ```

-## How to run(without using frontend):
-1. Do `dotnet run`, open [Swagger UI](http://localhost:5097/swagger/index.html), find Report's POST /api/Report/send, click "Try it out" and then "Execute".
-You should see a `{ "message": "Report sent successfully."}` in the Response body beneath.
-2. Go to Papercut SMTP UI, the plain text message should be viewable under "message" while "Headers" should contain other mail info.
-As for the pdf report, right click, save as to view it locally if you cant open it directly under "Sections"

 ## Notes
-In future this should link to frontend react which should add a button to generate such mail instead of swagger.(Already Achieved)
+1. To test Without using frontend, Do `dotnet run`, then open [Swagger UI](http://localhost:5097/swagger/index.html), several `POST` and `GET` method under corresponding endpoint catagories `AutoReodrSetting`, `AutoReorder` and `Report`.
+These are where to click "Try it out" and then "Execute".
+You should see the results in the Response body beneath.

+2. React UI included status/error messages to indicate if things are going correctly, or why its not.
+To view the actual content will require Papercut SMTP server opened.
+If sended successfully, go to its UI, plain text messages should be viewable under "message" while "Headers" should contain other mail info.
+As for the pdf report, right click, save as to view it locally if you cant open it directly under "Sections".

+3. Resetting the time interval of reorder link mails in React does take effect immediately, but it resets to the default value if the server restarts.

+4. The `export report` button in React UI is not a part of mailing feature, but also included in this catagory.
+Upon clicking, it downloads a comprehensive PDF report of audit logs and transaction logs and a list of low/out of stock items(or indicate that no items' are below threshold currently) to local.

 ---------